Stream Foundations: Chunks, Buffers, and Backpressure

 Pipeline Data Flow

-In application code, pipeline() is the usual choice when the stream layer should coordinate backpressure, errors, and cleanup.
-This example assumes input.log exists:
+In application code, pipeline() is usually the right choice when the stream layer should coordinate backpressure, errors, and cleanup.
+This example assumes input.log exists -

 import { createReadStream, createWriteStream } from "node:fs";